-Number of young peo ple: Male Female/ Age range Accompanying adults (continue on separate sh eet if necessary) Name Male or female?
-(M/F) Employee or volunteer?
-Responsibility during visit Relevant qualifications/experience

-Have any of the participants any special educational or medical needs: Yes/No

-If yes, what arrangements are in place to support them? (continue on separate sheet if necessary):

-Name of young person Special need(s) Support arranged Person responsibile for this young person (if required)

-Independent provider(s) to be used (if any):

-Name of Company/Organisation Tel
+Female Age range Name manying adults (continue) Male or female?
+(M/F) on separate s Employee or volunteer?
+Responsibility during visit Relevant qualification ns/experience y of the participants anat arrangements are in p ecessary): of young n Special need(s) Support arranged Person responsibile for this young person (if required) Indepen dent provider(s) to be used (if any ): Name of Company/Organisation Tel Address completed by the provider before you book.

-Address

-Postcode

-Website E-mail

 If using a specialist activity provider e.g. outdoor activities (residential or non-residential), farm visit or similar ask provider to complete the independent providers' questionnaire (model form EV5).
-This should be completed by the provider before you book.
-Attach a copy of the completed questionnaire to this form.
+This should be